 Thank you, my friend.

-I think all three of you guys should go on tour and uh invite Von Gino with you because you guys are spot on.
+I think all three of you guys should go on tour and invite Von Gino with you because you guys are spot on.

-You always can get them.
+You're always going to get them.

 There is evil in this world.